localgovdrupal/docs/docs/src/content/index.md

 Descriptions of the [features of LocalGov Drupal](https://docs.localgovdrupal.org/content/features/) that are useful for content editors and content designers, with guidance on what the feature is designed for, and how it was intended to be used.

-## Patterns & Components
+## Patterns and Components

 Descriptions of some [components available through the WYSIWYG editor](https://docs.localgovdrupal.org/content/patterns.html)

-## Content Migration
+## Content migration

-How best to migrate content from another CMS is one of the most asked questions.
+How best to migrate content from another CMS is one of our most asked questions.
 To help get you started there is a series of videos on how some councils have managed this [here on our YouTube channel](https://www.youtube.com/playlist?list=PLibxxY4DUV2q9RHJ58GxT8F1HJxLL38lW) but we suggest talking to other councils in the #group-content Slack channel, or to some of the suppliers who have helped with migrations.

 ## Drupal terminology